We welcome applications from the United States of America

 Lancaster University is dedicated to ensuring you not only gain a highly reputable degree, but that you also graduate with relevant life and work based skills.
 We are unique in that every student is eligible to participate in The Lancaster Award which offers you the opportunity to complete key activities such as work experience, employability/career development, campus community and social development.
 Visit our Employability section for full details.

-Required Subjects Film, Media or one other humanities subject considered desirable but not essential
+ABB.
+Film, Media or one other humanities subject would be considered desirable but not essential.

 Delivered in partnership with INTO Lancaster University, our one-year tailored foundation pathways are designed to improve your subject knowledge and English language skills to the level required by a range of Lancaster University degrees.
 Visit the INTO Lancaster University website for more details and a list of eligible degrees you can progress onto.